ilusi0n/Tvshowsbox/README.md

 * Mark next episode as watched
 * List a specific TV Show and Animes (support partial search)
 * List all TV Shows and Animes
+* Support for a wanted list

 ### Features to be developed ###

 * Import/export the database (to and from a file)
 * Mark a specific episode as watched only if is greater than the current watched episode
-* Wanted list for TV Shows, movies and animes
+* When a new TV Show, Anime or Movie is added to one of the lists and is on
+* wanted list, it must be removed